fadi-awartani/insta360_m5StickC_remote/README.md

 # Insta360 M5StickC Remote

-Original documentation by Cameron Coward serialhobbyism.com
+Original documentation by Cameron Coward

+This fork adds support for X4, and potentially older models as well.

+serialhobbyism.com

 ![PXL_20250820_214156776](https://github.com/user-attachments/assets/cb476995-21c1-4d7c-819d-0d593e1e3284)

 A remote for Insta360 cameras based on the M5StickC, M5StickC Plus, and M5StickC Plus2

-Tested with Insta360 X5, but should work for X3, X4, and RS.
+Tested with Insta360 X5 and X4, but should also work for X3 and RS.

 Tested on M5StickC and M5StickC Plus2, but should with on M5StickC Plus, too.